cenyunuo/Slising/README.md

 	python3 test.py

-Below are the original README of PyConcorde
+Below are the original README
 ==========

 What is it?